adamlove86/esphome_projects/README.md

 # ESPHome Projects Showcase

 This collection showcases the various smart home projects I've developed using ESPHome.
-Hopefully it's useful and save a bit of time for someone with the same/similar components.
+Hopefully it's useful and saves a bit of time for someone with the same/similar components.
 Each project is organized into its own directory with configuration files and documentation.

 ## Projects